• RESEARCH PROGRAM

 • Zoonotic coronaviruses

-We study coronavirus infections that affect animals and also humans, such as Middle East Respiratory Syndrome (MERS) and, currently, SARS-CoV-2.
-This is a line of research that has been very active since the beginning of the COVID-19 pandemic and has been reinforced with more scientific and technical personnel in the last two years.
+We study coronavirus infections that affect animals and humans, such as Middle East Respiratory Syndrome (MERS) and, currently, SARS-CoV-2.
+This is a line of research that has been very active since the beginning of the COVID-19 pandemic and has been reinforced with more scientific and technical staff in the last two years.

 • Epidemiology and risk analysis